Skip to content

 The fix is unspectacular: do your maths in linear-light space, then encode through the inverse gamma at write time.
 Our test does this; the companion post on screen settings walks through the per-device gamma calibration in detail.

 For sub-1/256 contrast steps — necessary for near-threshold psychophysics — 8-bit framebuffers don't have enough resolution even after gamma correction.
-The standard tricks are spatial dithering (Allard & Faubert, 2008) and Tyler's bit-stealing, which trades a tiny bit of chromatic precision for ~11–12 effective bits of luminance resolution (Tyler, 1997).
+The standard tricks are adding fine noise before quantisation — the "noisy-bit" method2 — and Tyler's bit-stealing, which trades a little chromatic precision for an effective luminance resolution of 11–12 bits from an 8-bit display.3

 OLED vs LCD vs HDR: three different lies